 Any faculty member is eligible for the nomination from his or her department head.
 In addition, former Dowd Fellowship holders may submit faculty nominations; they are encouraged to coordinate with the nominee’s department head.

 Nominations for the award will be submitted by the College of Engineering department heads or former Dowd Fellows to the College of Engineering Recognition Committee for Faculty by the deadline.
 Documentation will consist of:

 - a citation of no more than 100 words

 - a current curriculum vitae for the nominee

 Only one nomination may be made by each department head and each former Dowd Fellow in each year.

-Selection of the award winner or winners is performed by the College of Engineering Faculty Awards Committee.
-All awards will be announced at the Annual College of Engineering Faculty Awards Banquet.
+Selection of the award winner or winners is performed by the College of Engineering Awards and Recognition Committee for Faculty.
+All awards will be announced at the Annual College of Engineering Faculty Meeting.